 So, in what zone are we now?

-From the 'fear zone' during the first few weeks of quarantine, I am now in the 'learning zone' where I feel a lot of positivity and personal empowerment.
+From the 'fear zone' during the first few weeks of quarantine, where I was consumed by worry and uncertainty, I gradually transitioned to the 'learning zone.'
+I started attending webinars, reading educational articles, and listening to podcasts.
+These activities not only kept me occupied but also filled me with a sense of positivity and personal empowerment.

-For instance, I have attended several webinars offered by local and international organizations and have learned from Thought leaders about different subjects of expertise.
-This could be a great opportunity for you to delve into a new field or deepen your knowledge in your current area of interest.
+For instance, I have attended several webinars offered by local and international organizations and learned from Thought leaders about different subjects of expertise.
+These could be excellent opportunities to delve into a new field or deepen your knowledge in your current area of interest.

 I listen to educational podcasts and read valuable insights from online articles.
 I continue to learn and audit existing knowledge and beliefs, pondering and updating obsolete information that hinders growth.